Want to learn new ways to make extra money?

 Your earnings potential is unlimited.
 Not bad considering you’re helping your friends save money and handing them an extra ten bucks at the same time!

-Another great source for earning cash back on your shopping (plus earning money for taking surveys, playing games, surfing the web, and more), I recommend signing up for Swagbucks.
-They give you a free $5 signup bonus, and you can start making extra money almost immediately.
-Definitely worth checking out!
+Another great source for earning cash back on your shopping (plus earning money for taking surveys, playing games, surfing the web, and more), I recommend signing up for is Swagbucks.
+They give you a free $10 signup bonus, and you can start making extra money almost immediately.
+It’s definitely worth checking out!

 3) Save Money on Groceries by Embracing Store Brand Foods

-By choosing store brand over name brand, I’m able to save up to $50 a week on my groceries.
+By choosing store brand over name brand, I’m able to save up to $50 per week on my groceries.
 That comes out to about $200 per month saved, or $2,400 per year.
 If you were to invest that $2,400 each year and get a 5% return, you will have an extra $304,000 in 40 years.
-Yeah…give me store brand any day.

 Bonus: How To Save Money On Groceries For A Large Family